We asked our Jewelry Advisor Raymond Sancroft-Baker to give us his top tips on buying and collecting jewelry.

-When you are thinking of buying a piece of jewellery or a gemstone you must ask yourself two questions, ‘Do I like it’ and ‘Can I afford it’, if the answer is yes to both, go ahead and make the purchase.
+When you are thinking of buying a piece of jewelry or a gemstone you must ask yourself two questions, ‘Do I like it’ and ‘Can I afford it’, if the answer is yes to both, go ahead and make the purchase.

 I would then look for the best quality jewel I could afford.
 So often people have bought lots of minor pieces ‘because they were cheap’.
-There will always be inferior items for sale but jewellery of real quality is rare and always will be.
+There will always be inferior items for sale but jewelry of real quality is rare and always will be.
 Remember the best gets better.
 Of course, price is always a consideration but it is preferable to purchase four or five good jewels rather than ten ordinary pieces.

 WHERE TO BUY: RETAIL

 Walking down Bond Street there are numerous retail jewellery shops to visit.
 Graff will show you the finest diamonds and gemstones available.
 Cartier, Van Cleef & Arpels, Boucheron and Tiffany will be able to offer you a broad range of contemporary jewellery as well as a small selection of their vintage pieces.
 You will see a very wide range of jewels from the low thousands to the high millions.
 There will be an extensive choice and the benefit of immediate purchase, but you will be paying retail prices as having a shop on Bond Street is very expensive.

 Alternatively, if you go to an auction house to buy your jewellery you will have limited choice.
 Sometimes there is a good selection from a deceased estate (the family will retain the most wearable!), or someone is elderly and has no occasion to wear their jewellery.
 Christie’s, Sotheby’s and Bonhams all have auctions and offer a wide selection of gems and jewellery from different periods to choose from.
 The prices will be lower than retail but make sure you understand exactly what you are buying and look at the condition report as well as asking the specialist their opinion.